kikitech2/WEBDEV_POE/README.md

 # 3. Strengths and weakness (PART 1)

-•	The website features a modern colour scheme and artistic navigation, but it lacks a variety of images.
-It primarily shows the owner, his business, and its location.
+•	The website features a modern colour scheme and artistic navigation, but it lacks a variety of social media engagement.
-•	I have analysed an oncology website featuring Dr. Kathan who manages a family doctor business with a poorly developed website that has received complaints regarding reception staff and inexperienced doctors.
-His webiste guided me on how to build my own cancer website as well as important information about cancer and how to embrace cancer patients.
+•	Dr. Kathan who manages a family doctor business has a website that guided me on how to build my own cancer awareness website as well as important information about cancer and how to embrace cancer patients.
-•	The main website only displays four patient reviews, making it appear inactive.
+•	The main website displays no membership reviews, making it appear inactive.
 It needs regular updates to include more feedback and reflect ongoing operations.
-•	The site provides valuable content, including news articles on the latest radiotherapy technology and explanations of various cancer therapies and treatments.
+•	The site provides valuable content, including service packages on the various cancer therapies and treatments.

 # 4. Features - NEW UPDATE* PART 2